tuScale/mnist-binary-net/README.md

 ```
 $ MKL_THREADING_LAYER=GNU python train.py
 ```
-or, if you don't want to wait, you can download the pre-trained weights from [here](https://www.dropbox.com/s/q4djs5glajolnw4/mnist_parameters.npz?dl=0).
+or, if you don't want to wait, you can download the pre-trained weights from [here](https://www.dropbox.com/s/q4djs5glajolnw4/mnist_parameters.npz?dl=0) [cca 140MB].
-Once finished, just make sure the ``npz``` file is situated in the project folder if you want to evaluate it.
+Once finished, just make sure the ```npz``` file is situated in the project folder if you want to evaluate it.

 # Evaluate
 To test the binary-net, just type